beoran/governance/CODE-OF-CONDUCT.md

 ### Ask.
 Do not demand
 Constructive criticism directed toward code, bugs, and features are welcome.

-Coming off as needy, demanding, condescending will not be tolerated.
+Needy, demanding, and condescending requests are not tolerated.
-Appeals to authority or popularity and using peer pressure will be tolerated.
+Appeals to authority or popularity are not tolerated.

 **Good Pitch**
 "Dropbox support would be awesome.
-Here is why:" (enumerate points based on facts)
+Here is why:" (enumerate points based on facts and value provided)

 **Bad Pitches**
 - "I can't believe you don't have Dropbox support yet."